WICG/mobile-document-request-api/README.md

   // The elements of the mdoc requested. required sequence<MdocElement> requestedElements;

-  // The duration of time that the requester will keep the data for.
+  // The number of days that the requester will keep the data for.
-  // Not providing this is equivalent to not asking to store.
+  // Not providing this is equivalent to 0, meaning not asking to store.
-  CredentialStorageDuration retention;
+  // Infinity means forever.
+  double retentionDays;

   // A set of reader identities.
 Each value is a base64-encoded sequence of one
   // or more X.509 certificates in ASN.1 DER encoding (a “chain” of